 - Not designed as a sales tool.
 Websites host a lot of information about the company.
 It is designed for customers, investors, what the CEO wants and Google bots, but not sales people.
 There is no flow, no solution selling, etc.

 - No sales-specific analytics.
 Want a report on how your sales team is interacting with customers on their mobile device?
 CRMs such as Dynamics and Salesforce.com won’t work with your website to log details of a sales call.
 A critical go-to-market channel provides very few metrics for you to assess its performance.

 - Sales collateral always available.
 All the important product information and presentations are ready for offline viewing.

 - Sales-focused content.
 The information your sales team needs to sell products and services is often very different from consumer information on your website.
 Think presentations, manuals, specs and details, etc.

 - Send customers multiple files.
-Most sales apps, like FatStax, are designed to send an array of product information in one single email.
+Most sales apps and sales enablement tools are designed to send an array of product information in one single email.

 - Apps actually are sales tools.
 Mobile sales apps are focused on field sales people’s daily functions.

 - Price.
-Most iPad sales apps cost about $25 per user/per month, depending on the customization and collateral you want to put into the application.
+Most apps cost about $1 per day/per user depending on the customization and collateral you want to put into the application.

 - Time to deploy.
 It can take some time to get the right mobile app built and launched.

 - Build new content.
 To take advantage of a mobile app, you may need to re-format or create some new selling content.